-Electric cars are the future!
+Electric cars are becoming mainstream!
 Not only are their chargers better for the environment, but they’re also more efficient and cheaper than traditional gasoline-powered vehicles.

 But if you drive an electric car, you’ll need a way to charge it.
 That’s where the electric car charger for home comes in.

 There are a few things to consider when choosing a home EV charger, including its type, the installation process, and the cost.
 This article will discuss the different home EV chargers and what to know before you purchase.

 Consider the answers to the following questions.

 How Do You Charge Electric Cars At Home?

 You must install an electric car charging point and invest in an EV charger to charge your car from home.
 Most home EV chargers are Level 2, which can charge an electric vehicle much faster than a Level 1.

 The type of product you need will depend on the make and model of your car.
 For example, the Tesla Model S can only be charged with a Level 2 charger.
 Others, like the Nissan Leaf, can be charged with a Level 1 or Level 2 charger.

 Charging time is another important consideration when choosing a home EV charging unit.
 A Level 1 charger will take much longer to charge an electric car than a Level 2.
 For example, it would take about 20 hours to charge a Tesla Model S with a Level 1 charger, but only about 4 hours with a Level 2 charger.